Ravitejamangilipelly/Eazybyts-project/README.md

 ## Coding

 In the Coding section, you can find code snippets, algorithms, or small projects demonstrating my coding skills.
-This could include links to my repositories, Gists, or embedded code examples.
+This could include links to my repositories, Gits, or embedded code examples.

 ## Contact